mdn/browser-compat-data/CONTRIBUTING.md

 Let us know if these look good to you.

 ## Validating the data
 You can use `npm test` to validate data against the schema.
-You might need to install the devDependencies using `npm install --dev`.
+You might need to install the devDependencies using `npm install --only=dev`.
 The JSON data is validated against the schema using [`ajv`](http://epoberezkin.github.io/ajv/).

 ## Test rendering